 People who work with poultry or who respond to avian influenza outbreaks are advised to follow recommended biosecurity and infection control practices; these include use of appropriate personal protective equipment and careful attention to hand hygiene.
 In addition, highly pathogenic avian influenza (HPAI) poultry outbreak responders should adhere to guidance from CDC and World Health Organization (WHO) and receive seasonal influenza vaccination annually and take prophylactic antiviral medication during response.
 They should also be monitored for illness during and after responding to HPAI outbreaks among poultry.
-Responders to low pathogenic avian influenza (LPAI) outbreaks should also consider this guidance as part of their response plan.
-Seasonal influenza vaccination will not prevent infection with avian influenza A viruses, but can reduce the risk of coinfection with human and avian influenza A viruses.
+Responders to low pathogenic avian influenza vaccination will not prevent infection with avian influenza A viruses, but can reduce the risk of co-infection with human and avian influenza A viruses.